 So nothing should be holding you back from a rewarding green career.
 Clean energy careers are hot, they are favorite choices of career for many students who are attracted by many well-paid and in-demand jobs.
 Clean energy job would make you feel good and will benefit our mother-earth.

 Rather than sending your old rugs and carpets to the garbage dump, seek advice from your community animal shelter to find out if they could use your old carpets.
-A lot of things, from old towels to blankets and sheets, all this sort of articles will be appreciated.
+A lot of things, from old towels to blankets and sheets, all these sorts of articles will be appreciated.

 If available, buy shade-grown coffee.
 This coffee is produced is a natural way right under the rainforest cover, preserving our forests from getting cut away and leaving more room for the absorption of carbon dioxide.

 Start out a plan where you, together with your community, buy in volume and share the surplus with friends and family.
 All contributors will certainly save money and make substantial reductions regarding packaging, transportation, and expenses for gasoline.
 Colleges should be taking the lead to energy reduction and, to be honest, most have taken giant steps in the right direction over the last few years.

 Bring your own multiple-use coffee mug every time you going to get coffee.
 Just think of the number of paper cups that won’t be ending up in landfills, and you’ll save trees.